DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Conclusion

 \subsection{Summary}

-We demonstrate that the large and richly annotated Persepolis Fortification Archive enables direct training of computer vision models to recognize and classify Elamite cuneiform signs.
+We have demonstrated that the large and richly annotated Persepolis Fortification Archive enables direct training of computer vision models to recognize and classify Elamite cuneiform signs.
 A trained object detector can localize cuneiform signs with high precision and qualitatively useful performance.
 A separately-trained classifier is able to produce high-quality predictions of sign identity.
-These two systems on their own are sufficient to aid cuneiformists in annotating and identifying signs in tablet images, although the current iteration of our end-to-end pipeline has insufficient top-1 sign classification accuracy to produce complete transcriptions automatically without any cuneiformist intervention.
-The pipeline presented in this work will serve as a baseline for future work on Elamite cuneiform tablet transliteration.
-We release a processed subset of the Persepolis Fortification Archive dataset as well as the source code and trained model parameters for our pipeline.
+These two systems on their own are sufficient to aid cuneiformists in annotating and identifying signs in Elamite tablet images, although the current iteration of our end-to-end pipeline has insufficient top-1 sign classification accuracy to produce complete transcriptions automatically without any cuneiformist intervention.
+To our knowledge, this work presents the first computer vision-based analysis pipeline on Elamite cuneiform, demonstrating practically useful performance using a novel dataset.
+The pipeline presented in this work will serve as a basis for future work on Elamite cuneiform tablet transliteration.
+We have released a processed subset of the PFA dataset as well as the source code and trained model parameters for our pipeline.